mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ### Methods

-Inside the CFC we usually define one or more methods using the 'cffunction' instruction like this:
+Inside the CFC we usually define one or more methods using the "cffunction" instruction like this:

 #### Tag